-It’s made by White Lake Cheese, the partnership of cheesemaker, Peter Humphries, and goatherd, Roger Longman.
-This cheesery began by specialising in goats’ cheese (among them the outstanding Rachel), but it now produces an outstanding range of goats’, cows’ and ewes’ cheese, including this Pavé Cobble which is made from milk from a herd only a few miles away.
+White Lake Cheese is a partnership of cheesemaker, Peter Humphries, and goatherd, Roger Longman.
+Their cheesery began by specialising in goats’ cheese (among them the outstanding Rachel), but it now produces an outstanding range of goats’, cows’ and ewes’ cheese, including this Pavé Cobble which is made from milk from a herd only a few miles away.

 Its intriguing name is derived from Longman’s enthusiasm for bike racing.
 In the spring he enters the competitions held in Belgium and France, stretches of which include cobbled roads.
 The prize is a cobble, but, understandably Longman preferred to reward himself with something softer and more palatable!

 The rennet used to make Pavé Cobble is vegetable, so the cheese is suitable for vegetarians.